taosdata/grafanaplugin/README.md

 open -a textedit /opt/homebrew/etc/grafana/grafana.ini
 ```

+Note that, this plugin is signed since v3.1.7.
+If you are using an older version, please configure to allow loading unsigned plugins:

-After opening the file, search for
+First, open the file, search for

 ```ini
 ;allow_loading_unsigned_plugins
 ```

-Delete the semicolon to uncomment it, and change the line to:
+Second, delete the semicolon to uncomment it, and change the line to:

 ```ini
 allow_loading_unsigned_plugins = tdengine-datasource